 VIEWS COMMUNITY HEALTH PARTNERSHIP

-Perspective as a person
+Perspective as a person/community

-Perspective as a community member
+member

 Perspective as a nurse

 This table allows you to see the similarities and differences in your perspectives so should help you organize your comparison and analysis.
-Please remember, when you write the paper, you do not need to take a lot of time to describe your views before comparing and analyzing.
-For example, you may start with the comparison of the three perspectives regarding community, then move on to health, then partnership.
-The goal is to develop a personal definition of community, health and partnership that will be a useful starting point for discussion in the week 6 conference.
+Please remember, when you write the paper, do not take a lot of time to describe your views before comparing and analyzing.
+Start with the comparison of the two perspectives regarding community, then move on to health, then partnership.
+The goal is to develop a personal definition of community, health and partnership that will be a useful starting point for considering how you will contact and engage with your community.